TylerAnder/test/contrib/masternodesetup/README.md

 You need to get **"status" : 4**

-## Congratulations your Modden node it's running
+## Congratulations your Modden node is running